JumaJuiceTime/CairnHack/Blood Moon's Gaze/wardens-guide/detachments.md

 **Wolfram**: _"Bingo.
 That's the one.
 A careful shot, that's all I need."_

 **Warden**: _"Standing amongst all the creatures, the sound becomes unbearable for both Freya and Wolfram.
-Please make a WIL save, each of you."_
+Please make a PRS save, each of you."_

 **Freya**: _"Uh oh.
 I rolled a 15, a fail."_